Symposium Technical Presentations

 A rigorous measurement set-up, parameter extraction procedure, and SPICE simulation approach are presented which allow assessing the risk of ESD events caused by plugging a charged cable to a port of an electronic system (cable discharge events).
 The feasibility of the approach has been demonstrated on various USB-3 cables.

-3A.2 Charged Device ESD Threads with High Speed RF Interfaces
+3A.2 Charged Device ESD Threats with High Speed RF Interfaces

 Pasi Tamminen, Tampere University of Technology; Rita Fung, Richard Wong, Cisco Systems, Inc.